Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 - You can use the `PASS` statement as an empty placeholder.
 - Be careful with loops as they can become infinite.
 Luckily this will get detected by the interpreter.
-- Integer values are clamped between `-999999999` and `999999999` to prevent overflow.
+- An integer value is clamped between `-999999999` and `999999999` to prevent overflow.
-- Decimal values are clamped between `-999999999.0` and `999999999.0` to prevent overflow.
+- A decimal value is clamped between `-999999999.0` and `999999999.0` to prevent overflow.
-- Decimal values have a fixed precision of 5 decimals after the dot.
+- A decimal value has a fixed precision of 5 decimals after the dot.